git-ecosystem/git-credential-manager/docs/development.md

 To debug from inside an IDE you'll want to set `Git-Credential-Manager` as the startup project, and specify one of `get`, `store`, or `erase` as a program argument.

-To simulate Git interacting with GCM, when you start from your IDE of choice, you'll need to enter the following [information over standard input](https://git-scm.com/docs/git-credential#IOFMT):
+To simulate Git interacting with GCM, when you start from your IDE of choice, you'll need to enter the following [information over standard input][ioformat]:

 ```text
 protocol=http<LF>